toolzakinbo/startup/README.md

 - input boxes for the login page and a submit button to initiate login.
 DONE
 - fetches recipes and their details from the database.
 DONE
 #### CSS
 This is going to be used for styling and animation.
+DONE
 - navigation, header, text content, login page, recipe review page, and responsive styles would be done using CSS.
 #### JavaScript
 This deliverable is responsible for interactivity.